 Best For: Downhill or enduro racers who want full-on knee protection in a slimmer package.

-Best For: Weight conscious trail and cross country riders that do not compromise on safety.
+Best For: Adventurous trail and cross country riders who need a tight knee pad that stays put.

 Although these are not actually the lightest in their class of minimal kneepads, they are top performers in terms of protection and comfort.